mbaeumer/mbaeumer.github.io/_posts/2017-07-16-python-enums.markdown

   print("Sorry, the task is not completed yet")
 {% endhighlight %}

-See all available values for the enumeration status
+# See all available values for the enumeration status
 {% highlight python %}
 for status in Status:
   print(status)
 {% endhighlight %}

-Step 4: accessing the enum by numeric value: Status(1)
+# Accessing the enum by numeric value: Status(1)
 {% highlight python %}
 print(Status(1))
 {% endhighlight %}

-Accessing an enum value that does not exist: Status(4) should not exist
+# Accessing an enum value that does not exist: Status(4) should not exist
 {% highlight python %}
 try:
   print(Status(4))